Robert Lee Hill: Progressive Farmers and Household Union of America

-Elaine Race Riot
+Elaine massacre

 In the fall, two of the chapters hired lawyers from Little Rock to try and force fair treatment in the courts.
 Black informants reported this information to local whites, who tried to keep track of local meetings.
 Gunfire broke out at a September 30 meeting of the Hoop Spur chapter and a white man was killed; hundreds of whites poured into the area, attacking blacks throughout the county during that night and the next days.
-This was known as the Elaine Race Riot, or Elaine Massacre: a total of five whites and an estimated 100-237 blacks were killed.
+This was known as the Elaine massacre: a total of five whites and an estimated 100-237 blacks were killed.
 It was the deadliest race riot in United States history; only blacks were indicted by county officials in these events.

 Hill escaped the ensuing chaos and fled to Kansas.
 He was announced as "the most wanted man in Arkansas," and authorities portrayed him as the leader of a conspiracy to kill plantation owners.